laciecoder/taskforge/README.md

 <h2>Edit:</h2>
-<p>Actually since stripe is invite only in India so I couldn't able to register for an account, so I just used stripe's test card to test payments, and it may not after some time since I didn't complete the account registration</p>
+<p>Actually since stripe is invite only in India so I couldn't able to register for an account, so I just used stripe's test card to test payments, and it may not after some time as I didn't complete the account registration</p>